NavyaG-lab/Tech-writer/glossary.md

 ## Microservice structure and hexagonal architecture terms

+### schemas
+At Nubank we've found it very useful to annotate functions with schemas, which offer runtime guarantees that the input and output of functions conform to specific structures.
+Generally we use [prismatic schema](https://github.com/plumatic/schema) (a.k.a. plumatic schema), but `clojure.spec` is becoming popular with some squads.
+Schema validation isn't turned on in production, but is enforced in postman and e2e tests.
+Validation can be enabled in unit tests via `schema.core/with-fn-validation`.

+Global schemas (a.k.a. wires) are stored in [`common-schemata`](https://github.com/nubank/common-schemata) and used to coordinate the structure of http and kafka data payloads.
+Internal schemas are generally generated from models ([for example](https://github.com/nubank/papers-please/blob/7a67b7f6e52ed949ca46cfc9f3d1b3cadb26f53e/src/papers_please/models/verification_request.clj#L23-L26)), but can be found in other places in a service.

 ### interceptors
 Middleware code that validates if the client can access that scope (have the right permissions, or that the payload they are sending is in the correct format or even if it has some specific key-value)